 The Registrar dismissed the ground of opposition based on the use of the

 In principle, the standard of review to be applied in an appeal of a decision of the Board is reasonableness.
-However, when new evidence is adduced on appeal before the judge under section 56 of the Act and the judge comes to the conclusion that the new evidence would have affected the Board’s finding of fact or exercise of discretion, the judge must come to his own conclusion on the issue to which the additional evidence relates [...].
+However, when new evidence is adduced on appeal before the judge under section 56 of the Act and the judge comes to the conclusion that the new evidence would have affected the Board’s finding of fact or exercise of discretion, the judge must come to his or her own conclusion on the issue to which the additional evidence relates […].

 Furthermore, Ms. Hilt indicates that two surveys on the

-“Javex” marks were carried out in Canada.
+“Javex” trademarks were carried out in Canada.
 In the first case, she merely summarizes some findings of a survey carried out in 2006/2007, which apparently confirm—according to her—that there were significant sales of Javex products in Canada in 2007.
 No documents have been submitted to support these statements.
 In the second case, Ms. Hilt provides some charts that purport to display the results of a survey conducted in 2013 on the awareness of the

 At the hearing, counsel for Clorox asserted that the results of these surveys were not submitted in support of its arguments regarding confusion, but rather of its arguments regarding the awareness of the

-“Javex” marks and their distinctiveness.
+“Javex” trademarks and their distinctiveness.